Medicare Secondary Payer (MSP)

 CAGC(s):

-• Required when primary payer adjusts billed charges
+• Required when the primary payer adjusts your billed charges

-• Identifies the general category of the payment adjustment
+• Identifies the general category of those payment adjustments

 • Options: